ryssbowh/pingu-core-module/README.md

 - make-composer will create a composer for a theme
 - module:link will rebuild the sym links for the modules, if you run your site in a vagrant this **must** be called from within the box
 - theme:link same as above but for themes
+- db:seed : Has been rewritten to account for migratable seedings
+- make:seed : Has been rewritten to account for migratable seedings
+- db:seed-rollback : Rolls back seedings in a folder (default database/seeds)

+### Migratable seedings
+[https://github.com/eighty8/laravel-seeder](https://github.com/eighty8/laravel-seeder) has been ported over (not all the environment part of it) to provide with migratable seedings that can be rolled back.

 ### stubs
 Stubs are used to generate files when creating modules or themes.